Tetrakern/fictioneer/CUSTOMIZE.md

 add_filter( 'fictioneer_filter_allowed_chapter_permalinks', 'child_treat_scheduled_chapters_as_published' );
 ```

 **Alternative:** Set the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant to `true` to automatically apply all the aforementioned filters, except for the removal of the next chapter note.
-This assumes you want scheduled chapters to be accessible; otherwise, you should selectively apply the filters you need.
+If you want to make scheduled chapters as accessible as published ones, for example to put them behind a paywall, just enable the **\[Make scheduled chapters publicly accessible\]** theme setting under **Fictioneer > General**.

 ```php
 if ( ! defined( 'FICTIONEER_LIST_SCHEDULED_CHAPTERS' ) ) {